ahmedmohamedsakr/Competitive-Programming/STL/Container Adaptors/Priority_Queue.md

 1. Priority Queue is an extension of `queue` with following properties:
    1. each element is associated with a `priority` and is served according to its priority.
    2. If elements with the same priority occur, they are served according to their order in the queue.
-   3.The element with the `highest value` is considered as the `highest` priority element by `default`.
-However,in other case, we can assume the element with the `lowest value` as the highest priority element.
+   3. The element with the highest value is considered as the highest priority element.
+However, in other case, we can assume the element with the lowest value as the highest priority element.

 2. It is implemented by [`deque`](https://github.com/ahmedmohamedsakr/Competitive-Programming/blob/mine/STL/Sequence%20Containers/Deque.md) or
 [`list`](https://github.com/ahmedmohamedsakr/Competitive-Programming/blob/mine/STL/Sequence%20Containers/List.md).